Skip to content

 int count = 0;

-// Loop count is squared in relation to the data size n
+// Number of iterations is quadratically related to the data size n

 for (int i = 0; i < n; i++) {